robinmackenzie/demers-au/README.md

 ![Default settings - no links](/images/l-0-ns-20-lfs-0.6-cff-1.png)

-This is essentially anti-Demers in that we have sacrificed contiguity to retain distance.
+This is essentially anti-Demers (or quasi-Demers?) in that we have sacrificed contiguity to retain distance.
 However, for the large states of New South Wales, Queensland and Victoria, we have managed to get some sense of their 'spread' without losing their 'shape'.

 Leaving links off, and reducing node size to 16 and the collision force factor to 0.7 we get this: